dottjt/plastic/other/unused/06-therapy-unused.md

 Especially when applied to the depths of your heart.

  And yet though I could see my potential from afar, I was far more interested

  life often felt more like a chore to be flung around, rather than a purpose to be execised and held.

 , though perhaps I'm simply unable to produce meaning without spreading my

  as a gift to the inconsequence slicing me open.

+ I wanted to shrink as the delusions continued to interfere.
+Shunt.
+Wobble.
+Digress.
+A platter of unapologetic jelly splatters, filling the hollow arteries of your veins with a mucilaginous grin.
+Commanding God thy bombastic pleasure of man.

+ Fabled heroin masqueraded as a cheap 50 cent lice, tasty when chewed.

+ lathers his tongue in a motion of self-loathing, and he encourages an agonising torment of indecision, abysmally profound in its making.

+ Perhaps your brain craves more than just a crimson hue, much to its afford of tart n' squander.